 As the world moves toward more and more digital operations, it's time to start considering what life in paperless dental offices will look like.

-With that said, as dentistry continues its shift toward paperless practices, here are a few things to expect.
+With that said, as dentistry continues its shift toward digital practices, here are a few things to expect.

 The first, and ultimately largest, thing you'll notice is that patients love paperless dental offices.
 In fact, many may have wondered why it took so long to get there.